ferib/Anti-afk/README.md

 # Anti-afk
-This project is designed for World of Warcraft (8.0.1.27144)
+This project is a PoC

 # How it Works
 The project will update LastHardwareAction every X seconds by the value of X.
-This will be done inside Wow.exe, so we just have to inject a CodeCave and then CreateRemoteThread on it.
+This will be done inside te process, so we just have to inject a CodeCave and then CreateRemoteThread on it.
 Please note that we need a Bypass in order to make use of CreateRemoteThread

 # The CodeCave